fahim-5/DSA-I/README.md

 Credits

-This repository is a compilation of code provided by the instructor during the DSA course and code written by Rahad Ali Khan sir during the course
+This repository is a compilation of code provided by the instructor during the DSA course and code written by Rahad Khan sir during the course